 To register for a library card in person, bring a photo ID and proof of your current address (a utility bill, a letter you received through the mail, a pay stub, etc.).
 Library cards are free for residents of Washington County, or for those who work, own property, or attend school in Washington County.
+In the event that a card is lost or damaged, a replacement card may be obtained for $1.

 If you don’t have a permanent address or proof of address, you can also register for an internet-only card.
 This card will give you access to library computers and online resources.
 When you’re ready, it’s quick and simple to upgrade an internet-only card to a full borrowing card.